tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 ### synchronizes-with

-A partial order between pairs of atomic events such that:
+A partial order between pairs of events such that:

 1. For each a ReadSharedMemory event _R_ with _order_ `"SeqCst"` that reads-from a WriteSharedMemory event _W_:
   1. If _W_ has _order_ `"SeqCst"` and _R_ and _W_ have the same range then: